 As Aristotle says, “This is the essence of the plot; the rest is episode.”

 #6 Don’t be a tape player

 The spectator, listener or reader is many times presented with a series of elements, from ingenious rhetoric to carefully selected data and statistics to make it easy for them to make up their mind with minimum effort.
 But the packaging is so well done that they never really took active part in making up their own mind.
 Instead, they fed a pre-formed opinion in their mind, like inserting a tape in a tape player.
 Then they play that tape whenever appropriate to do so, without ever questioning it.

 Judge only when you understand.
 Someone at some point may have said to you “i don’t know what you mean, but I don’t agree.”
 In this case, ask them to state your position for you, the position they claim to be challenging.
 If they can’t do it satisfactorily, then you are justified in ignoring their judgement.
 As all judgement that is not based on understanding, it is irrelevant.
 Note that this judgement can also be positive (agreeing).
 This happens a lot when people are approval seeking, or when the words and argument makes sense in a superficial review.
 Agreeing to a position we cannon express intelligibly in our own words is as bad.

 A simple recipe for (dis)agreeing

-Stating the proposition in your own words (to make sure there’s no miscommunication and that you understood the position), (dis)agreeing, stating the reasons why.
+State the proposition in your own words (to make sure there’s no miscommunication and that you understood the position), then (dis)agree, stating the reasons why.

 Ways a person could be wrong (and by extension the argument they’re making):